How to Generating DB Specification from Database>

 2. Press Enter to confirm the change.

-3. Uncheck the Remove selection after drag to diagram in the Reversed Entities window.
+3. Uncheck the Remove selection after drag to diagram option in the Reversed Entities window.

 Uncheck remove selection in Reversed Entities window

-4. Drag and drop the entities related to order processing, including Customer, Order, OrderLine, Payment and Product into diagram.
+4. Drag and drop the entities related to order processing, including Customer, Order, OrderLine, Payment, and Product, into the diagram.

 Drag entities to ERD

-5. The ERD related to order processing is created and we can touch up its layout.
+5. The ERD related to order processing has been created, and you can now touch up its layout.

 Updated ERD

-6. Now let's move on to create the other ERDs.
+6. Now, let's move on to creating the other ERDs.
 Click Create ERD in the Reversed Entities window to create a new ERD.

 Create ERD